CeciliaSwe/portfolio-5th/README.md

 - Add to cart functionality not functioning.
 Resolved by
 - Form input fields visible to all when intended for superusers only.
 Resolved by restarting the GitPod environment
 - Delete from cart functionality not functioning.
 Resolved by
+- Update cart functionality not working, resolved by rearranging the DOM to align with the javascript executing the function
+- Footer not staying at bottom of screen, resolved by setting a negative top margin to the footer
+- Navbar disabled with toasts, resolved by removing fixed toast sizing

 #### Unresolved bugs

-- Update cart functionality not functioning.
-- Save info box not functioning
-- Footer does not stay at bottom of screen
+- Specific to iOS; updating the item quantity in prpduct cart and tapping "Update" does not update the quantity.
+Updating the quantity ad tapping "OK" from the pop-up keyboard does update the quantity.
+Functionality works as expected when testing on Mobile S/M/L on pc.